Benefits of Hiring a Realtor

-Vancouver's rental market is hot and for the more desirable properties in terms of price, size, location, etc. they will go very quickly.
-Typically these properties have multiple applications on them so the landlord can take their pick.
+Vancouver's rental market generally goes quickly for the more desirable properties in terms of price, size, location, etc. Typically, these properties have multiple applications on them so the landlord can take their pick.

 With an agent representing you, your credibility will automatically be at the top of the list assuming you pick a reputable agent that knows what they are doing.
 Not to mention they know how to sell you to the landlord, since they deal with this type of thing on a regular basis.

 Agents can recommend properties that suit your criteria specifically and save you from dealing with potential internet scams and weaving through multiple websites.

 Some tenants are not living in the city and realtors can view properties on their behalf through Skype/FaceTime or even record a short video tour.

 Other executive tenants that are in Vancouver prefer having a professional streamline the search process and even preview properties for them.
 Typically these types of clientele understand that a local realtor will save them time and money and are ok to pay for exceptional service to get the job done.

 Agents review all the paperwork and all the details of the lease.
 They give you peace of mind to ensure you don't sign a lease that is not in your best interest.
 There are many things you need to look out for and an agent will ensure to highlight these specific areas and can get the landlord to add/change the lease before the tenant signs off.
 Not to mention, some of the terms can be negotiated to the tenants' favour, such as price, term, early termination, number of occupants, pets, etc.).

 We are strong negotiators and typically save the tenant money when signing a lease agreement.
 Since realtors know the local market well, we can determine when there is excess supply or if a listing has been on for a certain number of days.